 Given the breadth of PIPEDA and other similar privacy legislation, there can be no assurance that the measures the Company has taken for the purposes of compliance with such regulations will be successful in preventing a breach of PIPEDA or other similar legislations.
 In addition, government regulatory bodies, privacy advocacy groups, the technology industry and other industries may consider new or different self-regulatory standards that may place additional burdens directly on the Company and/or its customers, thus indirectly affecting the Company.
 The Company's products are expected to be capable of use by its customers in compliance with such laws and regulations.
-The functional and operational requirements and costs of compliance with such privacy laws and regulations may adversely impact the Company's business, and failure to enable its products to comply with such laws could lead to significant fines and penalties imposed by regulators, as well as claims by the customers of third parties.
-Additionally, all of these domestic and international legislative and regulatory initiatives could adversely affect the Company's and/or its customers' ability or desire to collect, use, process and store certain information, which could reduce demand for the Company's products.
+The functional and operational requirements and costs of compliance with such privacy laws and regulations may adversely impact the Company's business, and failure to enable its products to comply with such laws could lead to significant fines and penalties imposed by regulatory initiatives could adversely affect the Company's and/or its customers' ability or desire to collect, use, process and store certain information, which could reduce demand for the Company's products.